 Help when you need it.

 We are a team of 3 close colleagues dedicated to supporting nonprofit and social profit enterprises that create positive impact in the world.
 From grant writing to project evaluation, we bring to the table years of experience and a strong combination of skill sets and expertise.
-We seek to be affordable for organizations of all sizes and budgets and offer sliding scale fees; contact us for more information.
-Initial consultations are free, and give us a chance to learn about your work, the tasks you would like to outsource, and the issues you would like to solve.
+We seek to be affordable for organizations of all sizes and budgets and offer sliding scale fees.
+Initial consultations are free, and give us a chance to learn about your work, the support you need, and the issues you would like to SolVE.

 Allyson Fauver, Founder

-Policy issues and community-based change have been at the heart of her endeavors since her first college-level internship with a women’s micro-lending and professional development organization in Uganda.
+Community-based change has been at the heart of her endeavors since her first college internship with a women’s micro-lending and professional development organization in Uganda.